Ex-NFL cheerleaders offer to settle disputes for $1 in exchange for meeting with Goodell, report says

 Davis and Ware appeared on ESPN together to discuss the complaints earlier this month.
 Ware said she was told by her former coach to keep quiet about her faith and “not talk too much about Jesus.”

-Blackwell told The Times that the other two cheerleaders who could potentially join Davis and Ware in the proposed meeting has yet to be determined.
+Blackwell told the Times that the other two cheerleaders who could potentially join Davis and Ware in the proposed meeting has yet to be determined.
 Blackwell said she understood that a meeting with the league may not yield any changes.
 She hopes to get a response by May 4.

 "We’re not asking them to admit fault, or to admit guilt, or even admit there is anything wrong."